SoCo/SoCo/README.rst

 Support
 -------

-If you need support for SoCo, feel free to post your question either on our `Google Group`_ or on the #soco IRC channel on `freenode`_.
+If you need support for SoCo, feel free to post your question in the `SoCo Gitter Room <https://gitter.im/SoCo/SoCo>`_.

 Example Applications
 --------------------